RadicalPet/VPA2/README.md

 School Project C#, .NET MVC and Networking.
 Exam Project concluding a module with 1 week of networking introduction with Node.js and Ruby, 5 days of pure C# introduction and 5 days of MVC and .NET with entity framework.
-Also concluding the first semester of a 3 semester BA in web development at Copenhagen School of design and Technology.
+Also concluding the first semester of a 3 semester BA in web development at Copenhagen School of Design and Technology.

 ## Project Description ##